-Finally, the additional analysis in this research shows a full mediation role from knowledge sharing in the relationship between trust and innovative behavior of the employees.
-To the employees, although trusting colleagues will not have a direct influence on the innovative behavior of individuals, this study implies that the activity of knowledge sharing resulted from trusting colleagues will become the basis of innovative behavior.
-As a comparison, knowledge sharing has a partial mediation role in the relationship between trust-in leaders and innovative behavior.
-This means that, although trust-in leaders will directly influence innovative behavior, but will not have indirect influence towards the activity of knowledge sharing.
+Finally, the additional analysis in this research shows a full mediation role from knowledge sharing in the relationship between trust and innovative behavior of the teachers.
+To the teachers, although trusting colleagues will not have a direct influence on the innovative behavior of individuals, this study implies that the activity of knowledge sharing resulted from trusting colleagues will become the basis of innovative behavior.
+As a comparison, knowledge sharing has a partial mediation role in the relationship between Selfleaderships and innovative behavior.
+This means that, although Self-leaderships will directly influence innovative behavior, but will not have indirect influence towards the activity of knowledge sharing.